saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 1. Log in to your Sauce Labs account.
 2. Click **Account** > **User settings**.
-3. Grab your User Access key.a
+3. Grab your User Access key.
 4. From a command line, launch the client.
 Choose between the **EU** or the **US** data center, depending on which device you are trying to connect to:

 ```sh